jsnehi/metweather/README.md

-# metweather Project
+# MetWeather

+MetWeather is a Django-based web application for uploading, processing, and visualizing weather data.
+Users can submit a dataset URL, and the app will extract, store, and display weather summaries in a user-friendly interface.

-## Overview
+## Features

-The metweather project is a Django-based web application that provides weather data through a RESTful API.
-It allows users to retrieve weather information by sending requests to specific endpoints.
+- Upload weather datasets via URL
+- Extract and store weather data in a database
+- REST API endpoints for weather data
+- Responsive web UI for searching and viewing weather summaries

 ## Project Structure

+- `metweather/` – Django project settings and configuration
+- `weather/` – Main app with models, views, serializers, templates, and utilities
+- `db.sqlite3` – SQLite database file

 ```
 metweather/
 ├── weather/